ambergarcia/Jumping-Jackpot/README.md

 NOTICE: This game is purely just for fun, and I was primarily goofing off with Arduino and Ada-fruit.
 I thought it would be fun to mimic the demonic jump rope game in many arcades, using the Adafruit Circuit Playground

-FIX-ME: Right now the code doesn't implement a game over if you miss the jumprope, and continues infinitely until you try going for it.
+*Right now the code doesn't implement a game over if you miss the jumprope, and continues infinitely until you try going for it.

-FIX-ME:

 Amber Garcia
 Fall 2018 project